+- Back clips are not disallowed by USA Climbing rules. - The belayer should not point out back clips.

+5.5.8 Z-Clips

-- Back clips are not disallowed by USA Climbing rules. - The belayer should not point out back clips. - 5.5.8 Z-Clips - Z-clips are disallowed in USA Climbing Rules and should be prevented by warning the climber.
-If a climber makes a Z-clip, the Z-clip must be fixed before climber continues climbing. - Either the belayer or the route judge can call the Z-clip. - Warn the climber if you see them starting to Z-clip: - "[climber's name], watch your Z-clip!" - The climber must fix the Z-clip before continuing and can fix the Z-clip in any order: - Unclip the most recent (higher) clip, and re-grab the rope correctly and make an appropriate clip. - Unclip the lower clip the climber must then clip the belayer-side rope into the lower clip. - Tell the climber: "[climber's name], fix your Z-clip".
+- Z-clips are disallowed in USA Climbing Rules.
+If a climber makes a Z-clip, the Z-clip must be fixed before climber continues climbing. - Either the belayer or the route judge can call the Z-clip. - The climber must fix the Z-clip before continuing and can fix the Z-clip in any order: - Unclip the most recent (higher) clip, and re-grab the rope correctly and make an appropriate clip. - Unclip the lower clip the climber must then clip the belayer-side rope into the lower clip. - Tell the climber: "[climber's name], fix your Z-clip".
 Unless the climber clearly asks for and needs specific advice, avoid any instructions on how to fix the Z-clip.
 Instructing the climber how to fix the Z-clip could lead to technical incidents due to belayer providing bad, misunderstood, or misleading instructions. - The rope must be correctly clipped, through all quickdraws to the highest clipped quickdraw, before the climber is allowed to continue.